Looking for a shiny dark red apple with creamy white flesh and a satisfying crunch? Look no further than Empire apples!

-The Empire Apple is a shiny red American apple cultivar known for its attractive appearance and satisfying crunch.
+The Empire apple is a shiny red American apple cultivar known for its attractive appearance and satisfying crunch.
 This type of apple sets itself apart with its unique sweet and tart flavor combo, and it has a remarkable ability to withstand bruising, making it especially perfect for a lunch on the go!
-Empire Apple was bred at the Geneva NY at Cornell University in the 1940s.
+The Empire apple was bred at the Geneva NY at Cornell University in the 1940s.

 The Empire Apple was bred by Dr. Roger Way in the 1940s at Cornell University.
 This variety was bred from two famous parents: the McIntosh Apple and the Red Delicious Apple.
 The Empire has combined the gorgeous peel color of Red Delicious with the tart crunch of McIntosh to create a truly delicious apple.

 Empire is a cultivar from the famous New York State Agricultural Experiment Station in Geneva, NY.
 Other favorites from this horticultural institution include Macoun.
 Even though this cultivar was bred in the late 1940s, it didn’t fruit until the mid-1950s and was not released until the year 1966.
 It was decidedly named the Empire Apple as a reference to the state it was created in, the Empire State: New York!